As an Amazon Associate I earn from qualifying purchases.

 In fact, despite the fact that I will always have homemade cranberry sauce on the Thanksgiving spread at our house, I will also always have the canned stuff, because I feel like it’s sacrilegious not to.

-Load my plate up with a little bit of turkey, a ton of mashed potatoes, a hefty serving of bread stuffing, some veggies, a nice big spoonful of homemade cranberry sauce, and definitely an even bigger spoonful of the canned stuff.
+Load my plate up with a little bit of turkey, a ton of garlic mashed potatoes, a hefty serving of traditional bread stuffing, a slice of cornbread as well as a dinner roll, some veggies, a nice big spoonful of homemade cranberry sauce, and definitely an even bigger spoonful of the canned stuff.

 I just can’t resist!
 I have to have some bites on Thanksgiving, and then I’m good.
-My holiday is complete.
+My holiday is complete and we can start the Christmas music.

-This recipe is really and truly very simple.
-It’s actually adapted from the recipe on the bag from Ocean Spray.
+This fresh cranberry sauce recipe is really and truly very simple.
+It’s actually adapted from the sweet cranberry sauce recipe on the bag from Ocean Spray.
 I just add my own spices, which are cinnamon and cloves.

 A quick boil and then 10-15 minute simmer will give you this fabulously flavored side dish that you’re sure to want to adopt as a staple at your Thanksgiving table.

-What I really love most about this recipe is that it can be made WAY ahead of time.
-In fact, I made this cranberry sauce 2 weeks ago, photographed it, and then immediately popped it into the freezer.
+What I really love most about this cranberry sauce without orange flavoring is that it can be made WAY ahead of time.
+In fact, I typically whip this up a few weeks ahead of time so it’s done.

 And if not?
 Nuke it in the microwave.
 Because that won’t harm it one bit.